up-for-grabs/up-for-grabs.net/.github/CONTRIBUTING.md

 - for macOS or Linux contributors - either approach is fine
-- for Windows contributors - Docker is recommended because Ruby on Windows has some issues that need experience to properly workaround
+- for Windows contributors - Docker is recommended because Ruby on Windows has some issues that need familiarity with the toolchain to properly workaround

 ### Testing without Docker